lightvector/KataGo/README.md

    * Requirements
       * CMake with a minimum version of 3.10.2 - for example `sudo apt install cmake` on Debian, or download from https://cmake.org/download/ if that doesn't give you a recent-enough version.
       * Some version of g++ that supports at least C++14.
       * If using the OpenCL backend, a modern GPU that supports OpenCL 1.2 or greater, or else something like [this](https://software.intel.com/en-us/opencl-sdk) for CPU.
-(Of course, CPU implementations may be quite slow).
+But if using CPU, Eigen should be better.
       * If using the CUDA backend, CUDA 10.2 and CUDNN 7.6.5 (https://developer.nvidia.com/cuda-toolkit) (https://developer.nvidia.com/cudnn) and a GPU capable of supporting them.
 I'm unsure how version compatibility works with CUDA, there's a good chance that later versions than these work just as well, but they have not been tested.
+      * If using the Eigen backend, Eigen3.
+With Debian packages, (i.e. apt or apt-get), this should be `libeigen3-dev`.
       * zlib, libzip, boost filesystem.
 With Debian packages (i.e. apt or apt-get), these should be `zlib1g-dev`, `libzip-dev`, `libboost-filesystem-dev`.
       * If you want to do self-play training and research, probably Google perftools `libgoogle-perftools-dev` for TCMalloc or some other better malloc implementation.
 For unknown reasons, the allocation pattern in self-play with large numbers of threads and parallel games causes a lot of memory fragmentation under glibc malloc that will eventually run your machine out of memory, but better mallocs handle it fine.
    * Clone this repo:
       * `git clone https://github.com/lightvector/KataGo.git`
    * Compile using CMake and make in the cpp directory:
       * `cd KataGo/cpp`
-      * `cmake . -DUSE_BACKEND=OPENCL` or `cmake . -DUSE_BACKEND=CUDA` depending on which backend you want.
-Specify also `-DUSE_TCMALLOC=1` if using TCMalloc.
-Compiling will also call git commands to embed the git hash into the compiled executable, specify also `-DNO_GIT_REVISION=1` to disable it if this is causing issues for you.
+      * `cmake . -DUSE_BACKEND=OPENCL` or `cmake . -DUSE_BACKEND=CUDA` or `cmake . -DUSE_BACKEND=EIGEN` depending on which backend you want.
+         * Specify also `-DUSE_TCMALLOC=1` if using TCMalloc.
+         * Compiling will also call git commands to embed the git hash into the compiled executable, specify also `-DNO_GIT_REVISION=1` to disable it if this is causing issues for you.
+         * Specify `-DUSE_AVX2=1` to also compile Eigen with AVX2 and FMA support, which will make it incompatible with old CPUs but much faster.
+(If you want to go further, you can also add `-DCMAKE_CXX_FLAGS='-march=native'` which will specialize to precisely your machine's CPU, but the exe might not run on other machines at all).
       * `make`
    * Done!
 You should now have a compiled `katago` executable in your working directory.
    * Pre-trained neural nets are available on the [releases page](https://github.com/lightvector/KataGo/releases) or more from [here](https://d3dndmfyhecmj0.cloudfront.net/g170/index.html).